 “Why wouldn’t I want to add one more sense to the ones I already have and enjoy so much?
 The ability to feel just a little bit more?”
 Nic Fox asked reporter Catherine Girardeau.
 Fox has a device embedded in his chest that vibrates when he faces magnetic north.

-To understand more about these would-be cyborgs we turned to Kara Platoni, author of We Have the Technology: How Biohackers, Foodies, Physicians and Scientists Are Transforming Human Perception, One Sense at a Time.
-Platoni is a science reporter and a lecturer at University of California, Berkeley’s Graduate School of Journalism.
+To understand more about these would-be cyborgs, we turned to Kara Platoni, author of We Have the Technology: How Biohackers, Foodies, Physicians & Scientists Are Transforming Human Perception, One Sense at a Time.
+Platoni is a science reporter and a lecturer at the University of California, Berkeley’s Graduate School of Journalism.
 She describes how many biohackers feel the future hasn’t gotten here fast enough.
 They’re ready to be cyborgs now.

 Making Senses: How Biohackers Are Using Artificial Perceptions to Enhance Reality